-Distinction

-Awarded by the Head for extremely good work.
+Distinction Awarded by the Head for extremely good work.

-A very rare Head's award for exceptional work.
+Copy A very rare Executive Head Master's and Head's award for exceptional work.

 Prize

 A student may be awarded a prize for an academic subject or for music, sport or drama if their performance or effort has been exceptional, and above that of others, for a sustained period of time.